What is Borax?

 - Used in cleaning outdoor furniture.
 Combine borax with warm water and dish soap.
 Place the solution in a spray bottle then start spot cleaning.

 - Clear clogged drains.
 Borax is a much less toxic alternative to regular drain cleaners.
 Pour 3.5 oz (100 mg) of borax down the drain, then add 13.5 fl oz (around 400 ml) of boiling water.
 Let sit at least 15 minutes and flush with several more cups of boiling water.
 If necessary repeat until the obstruction is gone.
+Your sinks will thank you too!

 - Get rid of urine smell.
 Borax is very effective at removing persistent urine odors from a mattress.
 So, if your kid has wet the bed, dampen the problem area, rub it with borax, and use a vacuum cleaner to remove the solution once everything has dried off.